-- 12. Provide expanded bus service during offpeak hours including adding weekend service. - 13.
+- 12. Provide expanded bus service during off-peak hours including adding weekend service. - 13.
 Encourage one or more new Ride On routes that provide more regular local service to Olney and/or Glenmont. - 14.
-Provide a bus shelter at the bus stop on the northwest quadrant of the MD 108/650 intersection.
+Provide a bus shelter at the bus stop in the northwest quadrant of the MD 108/650 intersection. - 15.
+Relocate the westbound bus stop in front of Sherwood High School to the new crosswalk at the signalized entrance.
+Provide bus shelters on both sides of MD 108 in front of Sherwood High School.